Michael-Millard/SpinningEarthAR/README.md

 # SpinningEarthAR

 This is an augmented reality (AR) application that combines real-time hand tracking with 3D rendering.
 The project uses OpenCV for hand detection, OpenGL for rendering, and GLFW for window management.
-It features a spinning Earth model and an orbiting Spitfire plane, with interactive controls and AR integration.
+It features a spinning Earth model, four orbiting Spitfire planes, and a moon, with interactive controls and AR integration.
 The hand detection model was trained in Python using YOLOv11n/s.
 See here: https://github.com/Michael-Millard/MillHandDetector.
 I exported the trained YOLO models in ONNX format and read them here in using OpenCV::dnn.

 Some screenshots of the AR app running are provided below.
 4x Spitfire models orbit a 3D model of the Earth.
 All of the 3D models follow the detected hand as it moves.
 <table>